JosuaKrause/quick_server/README.rst

 .. code:: python

     setup_restart()  # sets up restart functionality (if not called the `restart` command of the server needs external help to work)
     # should be the first real executed command in the script
     # some services, like heroku, don't play well with this command and it should not be called if in such an environment

-    addr = '' # empty address is equivalent to 'localhost' port = 8080
+    addr = ""  # empty address is equivalent to "localhost" port = 8080
-    server = create_server((addr, port), parallel=True) # parallel is recommended unless your code is not thread-safe server.bind_path('/', 'www') # binds the 'www' directory to the server's root server.add_default_white_list() # adds typical file types to the list of files that will be served; you can use server.add_file_patterns to add more file types server.favicon_fallback = 'favicon.ico' # sets the default favicon file to the given file on disk (you'll need a file called 'favicon.ico')
+    server = create_server((addr, port), parallel=True)  # parallel is recommended unless your code is not thread-safe server.bind_path("/", "www")  # binds the "www" directory to the server's root server.add_default_white_list()  # adds typical file types to the list of files that will be served; you can use server.add_file_patterns to add more file types server.favicon_fallback = "favicon.ico"  # sets the default favicon file to the given file on disk (you'll need a file called "favicon.ico")
     # you can also use server.link_empty_favicon_fallback()

     server.suppress_noise = True  # don't report successful requests (turn off if you want to measure performance) server.report_slow_requests = True  # reports requests that take longer than 5s

 Starting the actual server:

 .. code:: python

-    msg("{0}", " ".join(sys.argv)) # prints how the script was started
+    msg(f"{' '.join(sys.argv)}")  # prints how the script was started
-    msg("starting server at {0}:{1}", addr if addr else 'localhost', port)
+    msg(f"starting server at {addr if addr else 'localhost'}:{port}")
     try:
         server.serve_forever()  # starts the server -- only returns when the server stops (e.g., by typing `quit`, `restart`, or `CTRL-C`)
     finally:
         msg("shutting down..")
-        msg("{0}", " ".join(sys.argv)) # print how the script was called before exit -- this way you don't have to scroll up to remember when the server was running for a while server.server_close() # make sure to clean up all resources
+        msg(f"{' '.join(sys.argv)}")  # print how the script was called before exit -- this way you don't have to scroll up to remember when the server was running for a while server.server_close() # make sure to clean up all resources

 Adding dynamic requests